ExtendRealityLtd/VRTK/README.md

   a complete stop when the user is no longer touching the touchpad.
   This deceleration effect can ease any motion sickness that may be suffered.
-  * **Headset Y Offset:** The box collider which is created for the user is set at a height from the user's headset position.
-If the collider is required to be lower to allow for room between the play area collider and the headset then this offset value will shorten the height of the generated box collider.
-  * **Ignore Grabbed Collisions:** If this is checked then any items that are grabbed with the controller will not collide with the box collider and rigid body on the play area.
-This is very useful if the user is required to grab and wield objects because if the collider was active they would bounce off the play area collider.

 An example of the `SteamVR_TouchpadWalking` script can be viewed in the scene `Examples/017_CameraRig_TouchpadWalking`.
 The scene has